-MSSG1251 35 CLOCK HRS/1CR Related Science II
+Related Science II

-This is a thirty five (35) clock hour, one (1)

-credit hour course that focuses on a variety of bodywork therapy approaches.
+This is a thirty five (35) clock hour, one (1) credit hour course that focuses on a variety of bodywork therapy approaches.
 Students will study the structure and function of the soft tissues of the body to effectively apply clinical and therapeutic massage techniques.
 Related Science II continues to build on the techniques and knowledge introduced in Related Science I providing the student with more in-depth skill development and application.
 The scope of content includes effects, benefits, indications, and contraindications of massage, massage in the spa setting, clinical massage techniques including neurophysiologic therapies that affect the musculoskeletal system (trigger point therapy, neuromuscular therapy (NMT), muscle energy techniques (MET), position release technique (PRT) and myofascial techniques).
-Asian and other related energy therapies such as tuina, acupressure, shiatsu, Marma-point, thai, reiki, polarity, therapeutic touch, and chakra energy work are reviewed.
-Craniosacral therapy, chair massage, sports massage, manual lymph drainage, reflexology and massage for special populations are also included in the course curriculum.

-MSSG1264 135 CLOCK HRS/4CR Massage Techniques & Lab II
+Massage Techniques & Lab II

-Massage Therapy Technique II is a one hundred thirty-five (135) clock hour. five (5) credit hour class.
+Massage Therapy Technique II is a one hundred thirty-five (135) clock hour, five (5) credit hour class.
 The course introduces students to therapeutic and clinical massage techniques that address specific conditions and complaints that clients might present.
 Sometimes called rehabilitative or treatmentoriented massage, therapeutic massage is based on the assessment, palpation, and treatment of specific injuries or compensation patterns in soft tissue structures of the body.
 Techniques covered include neuromuscular, muscle energy, positional release, and myofascial techniques.
-These techniques, combined with those of the classic Western massage covered in Massage Technique I, form the foundation of a clinical therapeutic massage practice.
-Students continue to develop and refine palpation and assessment skills that are invaluable when addressing soft tissue pain, injury, and dysfunction in clients.
-Additional modalities covered within the scope of this class include massage in the spa setting, chair massage, lymph drainage massage, Asian bodywork practices, polarity therapy, and craniosacral therapy.
-Massage for special populations; sports massage, pregnant women, infants and geriatric groups are also covered.
-As part of the Technique II course students participate in 50 hours of supervised student clinics and labs on the general public and prepare to pass a final practical exam at the end of the program.
+These techniques. combined with those of the classic Western massage covered in Massage Technique I, form the foundation of a clinical therapeutic massage practice.

-MSSG1306 45 CLOCK HRS/3CR Anatomy & Physiology III
+Anatomy & Physiology III

 Anatomy, Physiology, Pathology & Contraindications I is a forty-five (45) clock hour, three (3) credit hour course that provides students with the supplemental knowledge necessary to master the theory and practice of therapeutic massage.
 The human body, its structures and functions, are covered in this course.
-The more familiar the massage therapist is with the body and its functions, the better able he/ she will be to use the methods of therapeutic/ clinical massage that will most benefit the client.
-Students will become familiar with general and local contraindications, conditions and situations that make receiving a massage inadvisable.
-Students are introduced to each of the body systems, their unique characteristics, potential endangerment sites, and structural abnormalities, as well as, common pathologies found in each of the body systems.
-The course further informs students about the concepts and infectious agents, hygienic practices, and the inflammatory process.

-MSSG1311 15 CLOCK HRS/1CR Massage Therapy Business Law & Ethics III course furthers the students understanding of business law and ethics within the massage industry.
+Massage Therapy Business Law & Ethics III

+This fifteen (15) clock hour (one credit hour) course furthers the students understanding of business law and ethics within the massage industry.
 Students learn the requirements for the practice of therapeutic massage, covering ethics, code of ethics, standards of practice, informed consent, and scope of practice.
 The code of ethics is a set of principles or guidelines for decisions and professional conduct that all massage therapists should follow.
 Students will further their knowledge about the Federation of State Massage Therapy Licensing Boards (FSMTP) and the Massage and Bodywork Licensing Examination (MBLEx).